Taco Tuesday

-Taco Tuesday is a custom in many US cities of going out to eat tacos or in some cases select Mexican dishes, typically served in a tortilla on Tuesday nights.
-Restaurants will often offer special prices, for example, "$1 fish tacos every Tuesday night".
+Taco Tuesday is a custom in the United States of eating tacos or in some cases select Tex-Mex dishes, typically served in a tortilla, on Tuesday nights.
+Restaurants will often offer special prices, for example, "$2 fish tacos every Tuesday night".
 It is popular in many big cities across the nation, and especially popular in the beach cities of Southern California.
-Taco Tuesday is similar to Happy Hour in that restaurants vary in their participation, hours, and specials offered.

-Trademark status
+Taco Tuesday is celebrated in other countries in the English-speaking world, such as in Canada and Australia.
+Similar customs are observed outside of the US.
+In Norway, the terms Fredagstaco and Tacofredag are used to refer to eating tacos on Friday night.
+In Sweden, serving tacos on Fridays is common for Fredagsmys.

+Origin

+Businesses have advertised tacos on Tuesdays since at least 1933.
+The first known use of the phrase "Taco Tuesday" was in a 1968 Victoria Advocate advertisement for a local business.